Vyral/justin-udy-recruiting/_posts/2025-07-28-how-to-help-clients-prepare-a-property-for-top-dollar.md

 date: 2025-07-28 05:00:00
 tags:
 excerpt: >-
-  Subheadline: Give them sound advice, including tips on improving curb appeal and guiding them with a clear plan from start to finish.
+  Give them sound advice, including tips on improving curb appeal and guiding them with a clear plan from start to finish.
 enclosure:
 pullquote: Preparation is the foundation of a faster sale and a higher price.
 enclosure_type: video/mp4